griffda/PROCESS-/README.md

 Version takes the form `x.y.z` for internal development versions and takes the form `x.y` for external master releases.

-This will be similar to the .NET convention of version numbering
+This is similar to the .NET convention of version numbering

 `[major version]`.`[minor version]`.`[revision number]`